luismartinezs/luis-martinez-next-site/README.md

   - [x] Production fetches published content from storyblok
   - [x] Deploy to netlify
   - [ ] Show draft in Storyblok context
+    - [ ] Production: doesn't show drafts.
+Might need to rebuild site (SSG)
+    - [ ] Development: shows drafts immediately as they are creatd, without need to rebuild site (SSR)
   - [ ] Use types everywhere
     - https://nextjs.org/docs/basic-features/typescript
   - [ ] Use SWR for data fetching